MrJ-v2-718/AchilleanAutomata/FoulTarnished/README.md

 	PLEASE BE ADVISED:
 ---------------------------------------------------------------------------------------------------

-	A runaway Java bot cannot be turned off.
-This means if you accidentally touched your mouse or keyboard, even though I explicitly told you not to, then the program will continue to run until it's done.
-This means even if you close Elden Ring, it will still be pressing all the keys like it's still playing the game.
-The only way to stop this is by holding down the power button on your PC.
+A runaway Java bot can be unweildy.
+This means if you accidentally touched your mouse or keyboard, then the program will continue to run until it's done.
+This means even if you close Elden Ring, it will still be pressing all the keys like it's playing the game.
+The only way to stop this is by holding down the power button on your PC or Ctrl+C in the terminal.
+The former is a last result.